-Instead of setting up your own team-of-four competition we suggest you contact Mark Kenyon ([email protected]) with a view to playing in the teams of four competitions the J&M Club arrange each afternoon.
+Instead of setting up your own team-of-four competition we suggest you contact Mark Kenyon ([email protected]) with a view to playing in the free teams of four competitions the J&M Club arrange each afternoon.
 He will be able to arrange for you and your partner to play initially with other duplicate bridge novices or with more experienced players charged with mentoring new players.
 Obviously, during these matches you are not allowed to communicate with your partner by Whatsapp or cell phone.

 In pairs tournaments, all the participants play the same hands in blocks of two or three against different opponents.
 All the North – South pairs compete to get a better score than all the other North – South pairs on each board.
 Similarly, each East – West pair strives to beat all the other pairs playing the same way on the same board.
-From the beginning of May 2021, Mark will be arranging pairs tournaments for duplicate bridge novices each Friday using RealBridge, which is similar to BBO, only you get to see your partner and opponents much like you would on a Zoom call.

 You’ll probably get a shock the first time you play against BBO Robots, especially since they bid and play extremely rapidly.
 The secret to success against them is to relax and take your time.
 And they’re not perfect so you can get top board against them.

-By now you are ready to take the plunge and start playing in the BBO and Real Bridge pairs tournaments organised by the WCBU and the J&M, Impala and Pinelands Clubs, the details of which can be found on the Upcoming and Calendar pages of this website.
+By now you are ready to take the plunge and start playing in the BBO and Real Bridge pairs tournaments organised by the WCBU and the J&M, Hermanus, Impala and Pinelands Clubs, the details of which can be found on the Upcoming and Calendar pages of this website.
 As a first step you will need to register and join the South African Bridge Federation (SABF); a small annual fee needs to be paid.

-However, when you play in these and other non-beginner tournaments you need to understand that the tournament director requires that you complete each hand within seven minutes which can be a challenge till you are comfortable.
+However, when you play in these and other non-beginner tournaments you need to understand that the tournament director requires that you complete each hand within six minutes which can be a challenge till you are comfortable.
 The results of most of these tournaments are recorded on the WCBU website and you can log on to Pianola for an analysis of your bidding and play.